jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     NameError: name 'sex' is not defined

-  the value in the :ref:`dictionary<dictionaries>` still uses the variable I removed.
+  the value in the expected :ref:`dictionary<dictionaries>` still uses the variable I removed.
 I change the expectation

   .. code-block:: python
+    :emphasize-lines: 9

     self.assertEqual(
         src.person.factory(